Swile/easy_command/README.md

 Gem publishing and releasing is now automated with [google-release-please](https://github.com/googleapis/release-please).

-Workflow's configuration can be found in `.github/workflows/release.yml`
+The exact configuration of the workflow can be found in `.github/workflows/release.yml`

 # Usage